Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Non-Routine Flaring Management

-Alberta Environment and Parks issued a guidance document for the modelling of non-routine flaring.
+The Alberta government issued a guidance document for the modelling of non-routine flaring.

 Additional information is available on the Alberta Energy Regulator website at: